joaquinarroyo/joaquinarroyo/README.md

-# Hi there, my name is Joaquin Arroyo 👋
+# Hi there, i'm Joaquin Arroyo 👋
 ### Computer Science student and programmer

 <!--